-As of the date of this proxy statement, our Board of Directors has six directors and the following four standing committees: (1) Audit Committee, (2) Compensation and Human Resources Committee, (3) Corporate Governance, Nomination and Evaluation Committee, and (4) Banking and Finance Committee.
-The membership during the last year and the function of each of the committees are described below.
+As of the date of this proxy statement, our Board of Directors has eight directors and the following four standing committees: (1) Audit Committee, (2) Compensation and Human Resources Committee, (3) Nomination, Evaluation and Corporate Governance Committee, and (4) Banking and Finance Committee.
+The membership during the last fiscal year and the function of each of the committees are described below.
 Each of the committees operates under a written charter which can be found on the Investor Relations section of our website at investors.viasat.com.
-During our fiscal year ended March 30, 2012, the Board held seven meetings, including telephonic meetings.
-During this period, all of the directors attended or participated in at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which each such director served.
+During our fiscal year ended April 3, 2015, the Board held eight meetings, including telephonic meetings.
+During this period, all of the directors attended or participated in at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which each such director served, except for Mr. Biondi (who was appointed as a director only after the fiscal year had ended) and Mr. Bowman.
 Although we do not have a formal policy regarding attendance by members of our Board at our annual meeting of stockholders, we encourage the attendance of our directors and director nominees at our annual meeting, and historically more than a majority have done so.
 Six of our directors attended last year's annual meeting of stockholders.

-Director Audit Committee Compensation and Human Resources Committee Nomination and Evaluation Committee (1) Corporate Governance Committee (1) Corporate Governance, Nomination and Evaluation Committee (1) Banking and Finance Committee
+Director Audit Committee Compensation and Human Resources Committee Nomination, Evaluation and Corporate Governance Committee Banking and Finance Committee

 Mark Dankberg Member

+Frank J. Biondi, Jr. (1) Member Member

+Bob Bowman Member Member

-Robert Johnson Member Chair Member Chair
+Robert Johnson Member Chair

-B. Allen Lay Member Member
+B. Allen Lay Member Chair

 Jeffrey Nash Member Chair

-John Stenbit Member Member Member
+John Stenbit Member Member

-Michael Targoff (2) Chair Chair

 Harvey White Chair Member

-Number of Meetings in Fiscal 2012 5 7 2 1 0 2
+Number of Meetings in Fiscal Year 2015 5 7 2 1